 Many people who struggle with communication or want to ease into therapy consider online counseling options.
 Through online counseling, you can first meet with a therapist over live chat if you're not comfortable with a phone or video format.
 Additionally, you can attend therapy from a location that feels safe to you, like your home.
 Online therapy is as effective as traditional therapy for many conditions and symptoms.

 Here are some reviews by recent BetterHelp users about their counselors:

 “I came to Heather and BetterHelp during a time of crisis in love and work, even tho I presented well to the public.
-Heather helped me identify my core wounds and find strategies to shift away from codependent enabling of others and authentically find a sense of empowerment and autonomy – and work recognize my self worth in the process.
+Heather helped me identify my core wounds and find strategies to shift away from codependent enabling of others and authentically find a sense of empowerment and autonomy – and recognize my self worth in the process.
 I thought I had done this work but I saw I was repeating patterns and fearful of true expression.
-I love working with Heather and often recommend Better Help as a safe, private, trusted service with strong experts in this field.
+I love working with Heather and often recommend BetterHelp as a safe and trusted service with strong experts in this field.
 Thank you!”
 Read more on Heather Abreu.

 “I’m happy I had counseling with Glenn.
 I used to struggle with anger and trust issues towards my husband when I first talked to Glenn.
 He listened to me attentively and asked questions delicately and politely.
 I felt that he cared about my case and really wanted to help me.
 And he did help me solve my relationship problems.
-Glenn tought me to forgive, manage conflicts, and express and receive love.
-Now I enjoy my close and intimate relationship with my loved one, and there’s no place for anger and hate in me any more.
+Glenn taught me to forgive, manage conflicts, and express and receive love.
+Now I enjoy my close and intimate relationship with my loved one, and there’s no place for anger and hate in me anymore.
 Finally I feel understood, supported, happy and calm.
 And I’m so thankful to Glenn for guiding me there.”
 Read more on Glenn House.